-The fair value of the investment properties classified as buildings and land in the consolidated financial statements is categorized within level 3 of the fair value hierarchy.
+The methodology used by the Group to determine fair value is consistent with the valuation used in the 2022 annual consolidated financial statements.
+The fair value of the investment properties classified as buildings and land in the interim condensed consolidated financial statements is categorized within level 3 of the fair value hierarchy.